 FAQs for how to see the Statue of Liberty for free.

-There are several ways to view the Statue of Liberty for free.
-The Staten Island ferry offers a free round trip service from Battery Park in Lower Manhattan with views of the Statue on its way across New York Harbour.
+A: There are several ways to view the Statue of Liberty for free.
+The Staten Island ferry offers a free round trip service from Battery Park in Lower Manhattan with views of the Statue on its way across New York Harbor.
 Another choice is to go to any of the numerous open parks that give clear perspectives, like Liberty State Park in New Jersey.

-How do you get a close-up view of the Statue of Liberty?
+Q: How do you get a close-up view of the Statue of Liberty?

-The best way is to take a paid cruise with Statue Cruises.
+A: The best way is to take a paid cruise with Statue Cruises.
 This is the only way to get to Ellis Island and see the statue up close.
 Statue Cruises is the only ferry line authorised to take visitors to the Statue of Liberty.
 If you are in NYC for a few days, I recommend purchasing a Go City Pass – which includes entry into a number of NYC attractions in one price.

-Are there any free tours of the Statue of Liberty?
+Q: Are there any free tours of the Statue of Liberty?

-There are no free tours of the Statue of Liberty.
+A: There are no free tours of the Statue of Liberty.
 The only way to get to the Statue is by booking one of the paid Statue of Liberty tours with Statue Cruises.
 This boat tour will also give you access to Ellis Island, the Statue of Liberty Museum and the Ellis Island Immigration Museum too.

 You could also see the Statue if you paid for entry into the One World Observatory, or if you purchased a New York pass.
 There is an extra cost to visit the top of the pedestal or do the crown tour.